santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/TSGs/Introduction-to-Troubleshooting-ASA.md

 **2) ASA SME/SE Huddle**
 -  Discuss in ASA Daily Case Triage with SMEs and SEs for _Troubleshooting_ guidence
+-  Reach out to SME via email or chat

 **3) Ask Questions in ASA Teams**
 -  Discuss _questions_ with Product Group in General Channel of Azure Stream Analytics Product Team Chat (@General)